AdamAmusa/EmergingTech/README.md

 ##  Notes
 - Ensure you have a modern web browser for the Eliza component
 - Python 3.x recommended for the Trigrams Notebook

-##  Contribution
-Feel free to fork and explore the repository.
-Pull requests are welcome!

-##  License
-[Add your license information here]